 Firmness, Feel, & Comfort

-The WinkBed comes in at a medium firmness, 6 out of 10 on the firmness scale (where 10 is the most firm).
+The WinkBed medium comes in at a 6 out of 10 on the firmness scale (where 10 is the most firm).
 The euro-style pillow gives the WinkBed a traditional luxury innerspring feel.
 Unlike most foam mattresses, which provide deeper body contour and hug, the feel of the WinkBed keeps the sleeper supported more on top of the foam as opposed to sinking within the mattress.
+The WinkBed is also available in a soft and firm model.
+The soft WinkBed sits at a 4.5 out of 10 on the firmness scale and the firm lands at a 7.5 out of 10.

 The sleeping surface has a soft feel, similar to that of other 2″ pillow tops.
 Your body experiences the soft feel of the foam within the pillow top, but not a significant hug.
 This layer of soft foam sits on top of a large support layered structure, including high density foam, high profile coils, and pocketed coils.
 This combination creates strong edges, strong support, good deep compression support, and a balanced feel on top.